Today we are talking about the best Nikon lens for portraits and wedding photography.

 This is a 35-prime lens.

-The lens feels very light in hand.
-This lens has 8 elements in 6 groups, and it also includes an aspherical element.
+This lens has 8 elements in 6 groups and includes an aspherical element.

 This lens has 7 rounded blade apertures, which gives nice background gloves.

 The manual focus is also built very well.
-It’s not too loose or too tight, and it’s very comfortable to focus on using this manual.
+It’s not too loose or tight, and it’s very comfortable to focus on using this manual.

 The front element of the lens does not rotate while focusing.